 “It is hard for me to explain my life as I have always had my disability.
 I guess you could say that due to my disability there are some places that wouldn’t accept me… there is some discrimination.
 There’s also time taken out of my life to take medication – I have to constantly take my medication, and it’s not easy, it’s not a simple pill – in other words it’s a pain!

 “In the end I don’t feel different, I don’t judge myself differently.
 You think you’re exactly the same as anyone else is.”

 Hotel Etico is Australia’s first social enterprise hotel.
 Based in Sydney’s Blue Mountains area, the hotel delivers a wonderful holiday experience to guests that powers an employment and independent living program for people living with intellectual disability.

 There are two sides to the program.
 The six trainees undergo on-the-job training in all aspects of the hotel – from housekeeping and front-of-house to working in the restaurant kitchen.
 Then there is the Academy of Independence, which gives trainees an opportunity to live independently and develop life skills during a three-day working week.

-The Sisters of Charity Foundation has awarded two Community Grants to Hotel Etico:
+The Sisters of Charity Foundation has awarded three Community Grants to Hotel Etico:

 - $15,000 in the September 2020 grant round to purchase furniture and equipment for the Academy of Independence, plus uniforms for the trainees, support workers and volunteers.